Christ Church Renewed

 December 2017 Update: We have now submitted what we hope will be the final version of the plans for Phase 1 to the DAC to consider at their meeting on 12th December.
 If they give their approval we will then be ready to apply to the Chancellor of the Diocese for a Faculty which will give us permission to start the work.
 Please pray for a speedy and positive response from the DAC and the Chancellor so that we can start work early in 2018!
 Pray also for the team looking at the AV and lighting requirements, that the best solutions would be found.

-Our current estimates are that the total cost of Phase 1 will be in the region of £1.3m.
-This includes the cost of building work, all fees, the AV system, the first phase of work to the organ and our giving to external mission.
+Our current estimates are that the total cost of Phase 1 will be in the region of £1.4m.
+This includes the cost of building work, all fees, the AV system, the required renovation of the organ and our giving to external mission.
 At the end of November gifts and pledges to Christ Church Renewed now total £1,081,034 which is so encouraging.
-We now need to press on to raise the remaining £250k which we will need to have raised or have pledged before we can begin Phase 1.
+We now need to press on to raise the remaining £325k which we will need to have raised or have pledged before we can begin Phase 1.

 November 2017 Update: The architects are hard at work on the value engineering process, trying to reduce the costs of the project.
 The main area for saving will be in the construction of the floor and the heating for the church.
 Various other details are also being looked at to see where savings will be possible that will not compromise the goals of the project as a whole.